Old Town Historic District (Selma, Alabama)

-The Old Town Historic District is a 323 acre historic district in Selma, Dallas County, Alabama, United States.
+The Old Town Historic District is a 323 acre historic district in Selma, Alabama, United States.
 It is bounded by U.S. Route 80, Broad and Franklin streets, and Dallas and Selma avenues.
 The boundaries were increased on December 15, 2003.
 The district includes examples of the Federal, Greek Revival, Italianate, Gothic Revival, Victorian, Shotgun, Queen Anne, Romanesque Revival, Renaissance Revival, and Classical Revival.

 Contributing properties

 It contains 629 properties, with 513 contributing and 116 noncontributing to the district.
 It was added to the National Register of Historic Places on May 3, 1978.